 - Remotely Piloted Vehicle Controller (RPV Controller)

-Job Outlook for Electro-Mechanical Technicians
+Is There Job Demand for Electro-Mechanical Technicians?

 The states with the most job growth for Electro-Mechanical Technician are Idaho, Nevada, and Utah.
 Watch out if you plan on working in Washington, Massachusetts, or West Virginia.
 These states have the worst job growth for this type of profession.